-It can feel like hitting the $1 million mark requires having a Wall Street job, a trust fund—or decades to save.
-But these millionaires may change your mind.
+It can feel like being able to save money and hit the $1 million mark requires having a Wall Street job, a trust fund, or decades to let compound interest work its magic.
+But hearing from these ordinary people about how they made smart personal finance decisions that helped them accumulate a million dollars and achieve financial freedom may change your mind.

 His advice for others: "There have been periods when I lost a lot of money in the market.
 During one nine-month stretch during the recession, I lost $55,000.
 As scary as this was, I didn't react.
 Market volatility comes with the territory and is simply part of building wealth over the long term."

 Nick Friedman, 35, Tampa, Florida

 "The summer before my senior year of college, my best friend Omar had an idea that would eventually change our lives: We'd take his mom's beat-up cargo van to do odd jobs and earn extra cash.
 We called ourselves 'College Hunks Hauling Junk,' and brought in $5,000 before the fall semester started, when we put the business on the back burner.
 I graduated in 2004 and landed a corporate job doing economic consulting, but the 9-to-5 life was excruciating.